degreepath/auditor/tests/snapshots/2015-16/degree/bachelor-of-music.md

 For this section, you must complete “Foundation”, “Core”, and “Integrative”.

 ## Foundation
-For this section, you must take all of the following courses:
+For this section, you must complete all of the following requirements:

+- “First-Year Writing”
+- “Writing in Context”
+- “Foreign Language”
+- “Oral Communication”
+- “Reasoning”
+- “Studies in Physical Movement”

-- First-Year Writing
+### First-Year Writing
+For this requirement, you must take at least one course with the “FYW” general education attribute.

-- Writing in Context
+### Writing in Context
+For this requirement, you must take at least four courses with the “WRI” general education attribute.

-- Foreign Language
+### Foreign Language
+For this requirement, you must take one of the following courses:

+- CHIN 112
+- FREN 112
+- GERM 112
+- GREEK 112
+- JAPAN 112
+- LATIN 112
+- NORW 112
+- RUSSL 112
+- SPAN 112

-- Oral Communication
+### Oral Communication
-- Abstract and Quantitative Reasoning
+For this requirement, you must take at least one course with the “ORC” general education attribute.

+### Reasoning
+For this requirement, you must take at least one course with the AQR, SED, or IST general education attribute.

-- Studies in Physical Movement
+### Studies in Physical Movement
+For this requirement, you must take at least two distinct courses with the “SPM” general education attribute.

 ## Core
 For this section, you must complete all of the following requirements: